travis-ci/docs-travis-ci-com/fr/user/languages/javascript-with-nodejs.md

 permalink: javascript-with-nodejs/
 ---

-Travis VMs includes Node 0.4.12/0.5.8 and NPM 1.0.x.
+Travis VMs includes Node 0.4.12/0.5.8 and npm 1.0.x.
 You can use these to build and test your Node.js project.
 Add the following line to .travis.yml:

     before_script: "npm install --dev"
     script: "npm test"